ThreeFistfulsofFigs/Python_Beginners_Projects/README.markdown

   - **Random Turtle Walk**: Can be converted to an executable using PyInstaller (see project-specific README).
   - **Colorful Spirograph**: Can be converted to an executable using PyInstaller (see project-specific README).
   - **Modern Art Painting Generator**: Can be converted to an executable using PyInstaller (see project-specific README).
+  - **Snake Game**: Can be converted to an executable using PyInstaller (see project-specific README).

 ## Contact
 For questions or suggestions, open an issue on the [GitHub repository](https://github.com/ThreeFistfulsofFigs/Python_Beginners_Projects) or contact via email: [gerrit.meurer952@dontsp.am](mailto:gerrit.meurer952@dontsp.am).